PhilippePerret/AFPUB/extract_text/README.md

 # Extract-text

-To extract text from a Affinity Publisher File.
+To extract text from an Affinity Publisher File.

 ## Extract text